-The Natural Course project is a collaborative project delivered with the help of the Environment Agency, United Utilities, Natural England, Greater Manchester Combined Authorities and local Rivers Trusts.
+The Natural Course project is a collaborative project which we are delivering with the help of the Environment Agency, United Utilities, Natural England, local authorities, and local Rivers Trusts.

-These organisations are coming together to seek cost-effective solutions to improve and protect water quality for future generations.
-The project aims to make it easier and more affordable to improve the quality of our rivers whilst empowering and encouraging the public, local businesses and organisations to work towards a shared goal.
+As part of this, Natural Course brings together organisations from across the Ribble catchment.
+Together, we seek cost-effective solutions to improve and protect water quality for future generations.
+The project aims to make it easier and more affordable to improve the quality of our rivers.
+At the same time it is empowering and encouraging the public, local businesses and organisations to work towards a shared goal.

-The North West has been chosen as the region has a unique balance of urban and rural areas.
-The region’s two cities and other highly-populated, historically industrialised, urban areas stand in stark contrast with the rural landscape; much of which is used for agriculture with large areas designated as Sites of Special Scientific Interest.
+This area has been chosen for Natural Course because of the regions unique balance of urban and rural areas.
+The cities and other highly-populated, historically industrialised, urban areas stand in stark contrast with the rural landscape.
+Our catchment contains a lot of agricultural land, with large areas designated as Sites of Special Scientific Interest.

-Finally, the North West is home to some of the most stunning and valuable landscapes and water environments in the world and has a hugely diverse range of landscapes and habitats- not forgetting that the North West has the highest rainfall levels found in England and Wales with little radiation from the sun!
+Finally, the North West is home to some of the most stunning and valuable landscapes and water environments in the world.
+Our catchment has a hugely diverse range of landscapes and habitats- not forgetting that the North West has the highest rainfall levels found in England and Wales with little radiation from the sun!